 Costochondritis is a very common cause of chest pain, Dr. Liu says.
 It is a condition where the cartilage between the ribs becomes inflamed and is often described as “chest wall pain,” Dr. Haythe says.
 There are many causes of this type of inflammation.
 Lifting heavy weights and strenuous exercise are common culprits—so make sure to workout within your limits and avoid these other 50 fitness mistakes that can damage your health..

-Treatment: Most of the time this will go away on its own and treatments are just to manage the pain while you recover, he says.
+Treatment: Most of the time this type of chest pain will go away on its own and treatments involve managing the pain while you recover, Dr. Liu says.
 Ibuprofen or other NSAIDs can help reduce pain and inflammation.

 Any exercise that puts pressure on your abdomen—including weight lifting, ab crunches, some yoga poses, or high impact workouts—can trigger gastroesophageal reflux, where the contents of your stomach are pushed back up into your esophagus.
 (They don’t call them “burpees” for nothing!)
 You may have a feeling of fullness or pain right below your ribs or a burning pain that radiates up your chest into your mouth or neck, Dr. Haythe says.
 You also may have a sour taste in your mouth.
 (Here’s the difference between acid reflux and GERD.)